davestanley/HippocampalCA3Net/matlab_plotting/extract_data/README.txt

 This folder contains code for generating quick plots of simulation output, and also for bulk extraction to Matlab .mat files.

 analyse_script.m - Analyses output data produced by Genesis, and produces some basic plots.
-I’ve modified this one to work with the default simulations, reading from the “dataset_temp” folder.
+By default, it will load some sample data included with this package (stored in simfiles/dataset_sample).
+You can modify it directly load new Genesis output by adjusting the path_ld variable.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~